tedcook94/smart_laundry/README.md

 ## Setup

 1. Flash the firmware to your board and ensure that it is successfully flased.
 For more info on how to compile and flash the firmware code, see the [Compiling and Development](#compiling-and-development) section of the README.
-1. Assemble everything on a breadboard by following the [schematic](extras/esp32dev-schematic.png), or order a PCB using the [Gerber files](extras/esp32dev-gerber.zip) and solder your components to it.
+1. Assemble everything on a breadboard by following the [schematic](extras/schematics/) for your board, or order a PCB using the [Gerber files](/extras/gerber/) for your board and solder your components to it.
     - You can exclude any components you opted out of.
 1. Plug in your Smart Laundry's USB port to power it on.
 You should see a "Starting up.." message and your Smart Laundry will then start configuring itself.
     - The first startup and configuration may take longer as the filesystem has to be formatted for use.